Buying a vacation home is out. Trading homes is in.

 - The intrigue: There are no nightly rental fees.
 For each trip, members cover the cost of cleaning and a service fee capped at $25 per night.

-The bottom line: Sharing is caring — and one way to offset pricier vacations during what's expected to be a record-setting travel season.
+The bottom line: Sharing is caring — and a way to offset pricier vacations during what's expected to be a record-setting travel season.

 No stories could be found